epics-e3/epics-e3.github.io/src/developer/building-modules.md

 Up-to-date pinning files are essential to avoid build failures and dependency conflicts.
 :::

-Thus, if we wanted to re-build the earlier iocstats example with conda-forge and ESS pinning applied:
+Thus, if we wanted to re-build the earlier iocStats example with conda-forge and ESS pinning applied:

 :::{code-block} console